Ricotta, Asparagus, Pesto Quiche – flakey, buttery crust filled with savory spring pesto flavors, asparagus, and creamy ricotta.

 Whoa guys, it’s May.
 That means it’s almost officially summer, which means longer nights, warmer days, lots of beach time, and summer cocktails on my deck as the sunsets.

-It also means lots of brunch.
+It also means lots of vegetarian brunch recipes.
 Cause when the sun wakes you up early enough to make quiche, what else would you want to be doing?!
 And don’t tell me you forgot about Mother’s Day in May.
 But even if you did, or if you’re still trying to decide what would make mom’s day perfect, this quiche is it.

 It’s exactly what my mama wants on her Mother’s Day menu (she said it herself!), and even though I won’t be able to be with her next week, I’ll get my mama hugs in at the end of the month and will gift her with this quiche then.
 It is totally gift worthy, promise.
 The best of the homemade gift world indeed.